buaziz/SnapLoader/README.md

 - **🤖 Intelligent Downloading**:
     - Handles Snapchat's complex download formats, including ZIP archives containing main images and overlays.
     - Automatically merges image overlays (filters, stickers) onto the main photo.
-    - Creates `.json` sidecar files with location data for videos and non-JPEG images.
 - **🌐 Multilingual Support**: The interface is available in English and Arabic, with RTL support.
 - **📦 All-in-One ZIP**: Downloads a single, neatly organized `.zip` file with your selected memories sorted into folders.